LongJohnCoder/strawberry/Documentation/01-introduction.md

 # Introduction

-This is going to be a series of tutorials where I will break down how the X operating system works.
+This is going to be a series of tutorials where I will break down how the strawberry operating system works.

 Add picture of structure